-Earning a generous income and building up a high net worth are part of the American dream.
-Paying high taxes is not.
+Earning a generous income and building a high-net-worth are part of the American dream; paying high taxes is not.
 As a U.S. taxpayer, it is important to balance paying your fair share with making smart decisions that will allow you to continue to grow your wealth.

-TPI’s accounting team is adept at tax planning for high income individuals.
-We draw on our experience to put the best tax strategies to work for you so you can enjoy significant tax savings while enjoying your success.
+At TPI Group, our accounting team is adept at tax planning for high-income individuals.
+We leverage our experience to implement individual tax services tailored to your specific needs and goals, so you can enjoy significant tax savings while enjoying your success.

 Our tax planning experts often save high-income clients thousands of dollars in taxes.
 We will carefully review your tax strategies and past tax returns to make sure you pay only the taxes you must.
 With expert tax strategies and planning, you can minimize your tax bill in a number of smart, legal ways